WRITING HACK: CUT FILTER WORDS

 However, since I found out about filter words, I’ve become aware of when I’m using them (even in drafting mode) and I automatically either avoid them, or try to use them with intention.

-No one is going to DNF your book if there is the occasional filter word.
-However, it is easy to use them as a crutch, and the more you use them without conscious thought, the bigger your task when editing and trying to remove or re-work them.
+No one is going to put down your book if there is the occasional filter word.
+However, it is easy to use them as a crutch.
+The more you use them without conscious thought, the bigger your task when editing and trying to remove or rework them.

 CONCLUSION

-Filter words increase the narrative distance between the reader and the main character.
-In most cases, removing most or all filtering language in your writing will instantly improve it, by drawing the reader in and showing them what the character is experiencing rather than telling them about it.
+Filter words increase narrative distance between the reader and the main character.
+In most cases, removing most or all filtering language in your writing will instantly improve it: by drawing the reader in and showing them what the character is experiencing, rather than telling them about it.
 If used with caution and intention then filter words can be used to great effect for characterisation, character realisations, and to add emotive or sensory nuance to a scene.

 WRITING HACK SERIES